 SoundMagic are known around here for creating audio gear that sounds more expensive than it is.
-Which begs the question as to just how good the SoundMAGIC Vento P55 headphones are at an eyebrow raising £150 price point?
+Which begs the question as to just how good the SoundMAGIC Vento P55 V3 headphones at their £249 price point?

 There was one thing that irritated us about the design though, and this was that the ear pads have a habit of detaching from the ear cups far too easily!
 We’ve lost count of the number of times we’ve taken the headphones off our heads and through simply rubbing the cups against our necks or arms we've witnessed a rolling ear cup on the ground!
 And because the lip of the pads is quite thin they’re fiddly to re-attach, hence why they’re prone to falling off we guess.